martinsahin/Library_DEMO/README.md

-# Library_DEMO
+# Library Demo
-This is a coding test to assess SQL skill sets and coding style
+This is a coding test to assess SQL skill sets and coding style.